Pyntux/arch-update-checker/README.md

 # arch-update-checker
 Simple tray icon which will check for Arch Linux updates.

 This APP is WORK in PROGRESS!
+When the app is ready, I will create an AUR package.

 1. For this app to work you need to have installed:
   - python